EVIL DEADMOVIE REVIEW

 EVIL DEAD is more than just a shake-out movie for Fede to get his feature feet wet before he tackles the hoped for, tent pole, big budget feature of PANIC ATTACK!
 (Giant Robots attacking a city!
 Like PACIFIC RIM, THE INCREDIBLES, or SKY CAPTAIN).
 This movie is also supposed to re-ignite THE EVIL DEAD franchise.

 Well why not?
 Sam Raimi is well-known for igniting straight to video Horror franchises before, from DARKMAN to THE GRUDGE.
-He's even thrown film festival, critical and audience acclaimed movies that deserved theatrical release (DANCE OF THE DEAD) direct to the video dustbin.
+He's even thrown film festival, critical and audience acclaimed movies that deserved theatrical release (DANCE OF THE DEAD) into the DtV dustbin.

 So since we're looking at a movie that wants to bring in the hard-core fans from the original THE EVIL DEAD, let's talk comparisons.

 In comparison to the original THE EVIL DEAD, EVIL DEAD has nowhere near the gore.
 Understand that this EVIL DEAD definitely has more expensive gore, cgi gore, just not the wilder gore.
 It also has plenty of modern day Hollywood cliches: You know, like the old John Carpenter-blur that runs past the camera in the foreground to the ear-splitting sting of foley sound.

 EVIL DEAD 2013 goes to the well too many times with:

 Extreme close-ups of eyes wearing simple sclera contacts, and all the contacts look the same, and they all look like contacts.

 Let me focus on that for a moment.
 Every time another person is possessed, the movie pauses to let us look at "those eyes".
 And every time they look more and more like contact lenses.
 The possessed make the minute snap movements of neck, arm, and leg, like we saw in THE GRUDGE, RINGU, and any number of other Japanese Horror flicks from 10 years ago.
 The repetitive, imitative shots are annoying.

 If this movie was going to reference any horror movie, it should have never repeatedly referenced RINGU and THE GRUDGE.
 WTF, man?